Furikuda/bork/docs/quickstart.rst

   - you have a client with low resources (RAM, CPU, temp. disk space)

-Example with **borg mount**:
+Example with **bork mount**:

 ::

     # open a new, separate terminal (this terminal will be blocked until umount)

     # now we find out the archive names we have in the repo:
-    borg rlist
+    bork rlist

-    # mount one archive from a borg repo:
+    # mount one archive from a bork repo:
-    borg mount -a myserver-system-2019-08-11 /mnt/borg
+    bork mount -a myserver-system-2019-08-11 /mnt/bork

-    # alternatively, mount all archives from a borg repo (slower):
+    # alternatively, mount all archives from a bork repo (slower):
-    borg mount /mnt/borg
+    bork mount /mnt/bork

-    # it may take a while until you will see stuff in /mnt/borg.
+    # it may take a while until you will see stuff in /mnt/bork.

-    # now use another terminal or file browser and look into /mnt/borg.
+    # now use another terminal or file browser and look into /mnt/bork.
     # when finished, umount to unlock the repo and unblock the terminal:
-    borg umount /mnt/borg
+    bork umount /mnt/bork

-Example with **borg extract**:
+Example with **bork extract**:

 ::

-    # borg extract always extracts into current directory and that directory
+    # bork extract always extracts into current directory and that directory
-    # should be empty (borg does not support transforming a non-empty dir to
+    # should be empty (bork does not support transforming a non-empty dir to
     # the state as present in your backup archive).
-    mkdir borg_restore
+    mkdir bork_restore
-    cd borg_restore
+    cd bork_restore

     # now we find out the archive names we have in the repo:
-    borg rlist
+    bork rlist

     # we could find out the archive contents, esp. the path layout:
-    borg list myserver-system-2019-08-11
+    bork list myserver-system-2019-08-11

     # we extract only some specific path (note: no leading / !):
-    borg extract myserver-system-2019-08-11 path/to/extract
+    bork extract myserver-system-2019-08-11 path/to/extract

     # alternatively, we could fully extract the archive:
-    borg extract myserver-system-2019-08-11
+    bork extract myserver-system-2019-08-11

     # now move the files to the correct place...

-Difference when using a **remote borg backup server**:
+Difference when using a **remote bork backup server**:

 It is basically all the same as with the local repository, but you need to refer to the repo using a ``ssh://`` URL.

-In the given example, ``borg`` is the user name used to log into the machine ``backup.example.org`` which runs ssh on port ``2222`` and has the borg repo in ``/path/to/repo``.
+In the given example, ``bork`` is the user name used to log into the machine ``backup.example.org`` which runs ssh on port ``2222`` and has the bork repo in ``/path/to/repo``.

 Instead of giving a FQDN or a hostname, you can also give an IP address.